skramm/homog2d/docs/homog2d_manual.md

 It will also throw if there is no intersection!
 And whatever the primitives, you can always get the number of intersection points with the `size()` member function.

-The table below summarizes what you can expect:
+The table below summarizes the number of intersection points to expect:

 |          | Line2d | Segment | FRect   | Circle |
 |----------|--------|---------|---------|--------|